 Spring

 Springtime weather in London can fluctuate – from cold and dreary to sunny and warm – in the same day (or hour!).
-That said, it’s an absolutely beautiful time to visit London, as it is in full bloom.
+Still, it’s an absolutely beautiful time to visit London, as it is in full bloom.
 Plus, there are fewer tourists and generally more affordable accommodations than summer.

 How Many Days to Spend in London